julialorrayne/Superstore-Sales-Analysis/README.md

 •	Seasonality and Demand Planning: Align marketing campaigns, promotions, and staffing with high-sales months to capitalize on peak demand and ensure smooth fulfillment.

 •	Pricing and Discount Strategy: Implement a data-driven discount policy.
-Limit excessive markdowns, as discounts show a strong negative impact on profit (r = -0.22) with minimal sales benefit.

-•	Apply smarter, data-based discounts as current discounts reduce profit without significantly increasing sales.
+Apply smarter, data-based discounts as current discounts reduce profit without significantly increasing sales.

 ---